chalk-ai/examples/full_examples/sagemaker/README.md

     from sklearn.model_selection import train_test_split

     # a Chalk client id & client secret for a token with permission to create datasets
-    # should be added to the sagemaker environment—these are passed automatically to the
+    # should be added to the Sagemaker environment—these are passed automatically to the
-    # ChalkClient but can also be exlicitly passed as arguments.
+    # ChalkClient but can also be explicitly passed as arguments.

     chalk_dataset = ChalkClient(
         # client_id=os.environ['CHALK_CLIENT_ID'],           # automatically loaded by the Chalk Client but expected